Always Successful

 Filled with greatness, Psalm One calls us upward to live in such a way that we become like the person it describes, thereby succeeding in all that we do.
 But distracted by our responsibilities and pressures, we sometimes forget to stay near the stream of God’s living water.

-Blessed is the man who walks not in the counsel of the wicked, nor stands in the way of sinners,nor sits in the seat of scoffers; but his delight is in the law of the Lord, and on his law he meditates day and night.
-He is like a tree planted by streams of water that yields its fruit in its season, and its leaf does not wither.
-In all that he does, he prospers.
+Blessed is the one who does not walk in step with the wicked or stand in the way that sinners take or sit in the company of mockers, but whose delight is in the law of the LORD, and who meditates on his law day and night.
+That person is like a tree planted by streams of water, which yields its fruit in season and whose leaf does not wither— whatever they do prospers.

 Psalm 1:1-3